 (5) Thanks to the conclusion of improvement works, an enhanced service is now available on the Oslo ↔ Stockholm route, with up to five trains per day in each direction, more than double the previous service.

-These adjustments will provide a new direct link between Geneve / Lausanne with Chur, heading east these trains will be departing Geneve at 08:42 and 11:42
+These adjustments provide a new direct link between Geneve / Lausanne with Chur, heading east these trains will be departing Geneve at 08:42 and 11:42

 Heading west trains the trains to Bern, Lausanne and Geneve will be departing Chur on weekends at 13:08 and 16:08.